mquan/api2ai/core/README.md

 ## Features

-**api2ai** allows you to interface with any API using English, or any natural language:
+**api2ai** allows you to integrate with any API using English, or any natural language:

 - Automatically parses API spec and auth schemes
 - Select endpoint and parse arguments provided in user prompt